Knowledgeable Orlando Defense Lawyer Fights Assault and Battery Charges

 If your defense succeeds and the prosecutor drops the charges or you are acquitted at trial, your criminal defense attorney can then take further steps to seal or expunge the record of your arrest.

-Contact knowledgeable defense attorney in Orlando for a free consultation
+Contact knowledgeable defense attorney in Orlando for a consultation

 Conviction of assault and battery can damage your reputation, compromise your freedom and expose you to civil liability for another person’s injuries.
-If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face such charges, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.